-Fülek (Filakovo) is located in the Upper lands/Horná Zem/Felvidék, now Slovakia, next to the border.
+Fülek (Filakovo) is located in the Upper lands/Horná Zem/Felvidék, it can be found in Slovakia, next to the Hungarian border.
 It is quite near to the place (Felsővály) where my family had come from.
 Here is a video of Fülek castle as it would have possibly looked like in the 16th century:

 The first written document of the castle is from 1242. but the role of Fülek and its town has become very important only in the 16th century because of the Ottoman peril.
 After the Battle of Mohács, its captain was Lord Bebek Ferenc as he had wed the daughter of Ráskai Balázs.
 Bebek had the castle reinforced with the help of the Italian Alessandro da Vedano in 1551.

 Ten years later, they had 59 Topchies, artillerymen in the castle.
 There were ten Beys between 1554–1593 who led the castle: Kara Hamza (until 1556), Velidzsan (1562–1564), Arszlán (1564), Mehmed (1575), Has(s)zán (1576), Mahmud (1579), Korkud (1579-1590), Ali (1591) and Juszuf (1593).
 From Fülek, the Ottomans could reach the area around the castle of Murány in 1562.
-Bey Ferhard Haszán could occupy the area near Miskolc and Krsznahorka.
+Bey Ferhard Haszán could occupy the area near Miskolc and Krasznahorka.
 The castle of Salgó was taken by the Ottomans in 1554.
 The opposing castle, Somoskő, resisted for 22 more years but it also had to be yielded after a short battle by its captain, Modolóczi Miklós.

 The castle of Várgede could resist from 1560-1571 but the Turks of Fülek took it when the garrison was decreased.
 The Ottomans ruined it shortly after.
 Ajnácskő Castle was near to it, it also fell to them in 1566.
-When the people of Dobsina denied paying taxes to them in 1580, the Bey set out with his marauders and sacked and burnt their city in 1584.
+When the people of Dobsina denied paying taxes to the Ottomans in 1580, the Bey set out with his marauders and sacked and burnt their city in 1584.
 He took away 350 people who were sold in Fülek on its slave market, among other 2,000 other Christians.

 Fülek had a strategic location and its famous captains were the Wesselényi and the Bosnyák family members.
 It was the Bosnyák family’s property from 1607 and during the 1630s.
 (Please note, that I am using the Eastern name order for Hungarians.)

 Fülek used to be the center of Nógrád county.
 A terrible fire destroyed the city and the castle in 1615 and they could rebuild it only by 1619.
 Prince Bethlen Gábor of Transylvania took Fülek in 1619 but it was soon retaken in 1621 by the Habsburgs, with the help of Szécsi György.
 The quick success was due to Fülek’s captain who betrayed Prince Bethlen but after surrendering the castle died the next day.
 Rhédey took the castle over from him.